Read time 3 minutes

 connect-msolservice -credential $officecredentials

-Now, you will be asked to enter the Office 365 account credentials.
-Enter them to finally connect to Office 365.
+At this point, you’ll be prompted to input your Office 365 account credentials.
+Please provide them to establish the connection to Office 365.

-After this connection, you can manage many Office 365 functions related to users, groups, sites, passwords, etc. Though you can manage many tasks using Office 365 admin center, PowerShell is considered as a more professional and comprehensive way to manage Office 365 tasks.
-Let us see a few actions that can be managed with Office 365 PowerShell.
+Following this connection, you gain the ability to oversee various Office 365 functions related to users, groups, sites, passwords, and more.
+While many tasks can be handled through the Office 365 admin center, PowerShell stands out as a more professional and comprehensive approach to managing Office 365 tasks.
+Let’s explore a few actions that can be accomplished using Office 365 PowerShell.

 Task1 – Management of Office 365 Users